-Organizations of all types and sizes may apply for a variety of music production, presentation, and service projects.
-The Arts Endowment is particularly interested in innovative presentation methods and the development of skills that can help organizations attract new audiences for music.
-In addition to projects that focus on the standard repertoire, the Arts Endowment encourages the commissioning and performance of new American works.
+Organizations of all types and sizes may apply for a variety of music production, presentation, professional development, engagement, and service projects.
+The National Endowment for the Arts is particularly interested in collaborations, innovative presentation strategies, and initiatives that help organizations engage audiences in new and meaningful ways.
+In addition to projects that focus on the standard repertoire, the National Endowment for the Arts encourages the commissioning and performance of new American works.

-- Premieres and performances of new musical works.
+- Public presentations of musical works.

 - Domestic touring.